KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/addons-introduction/index.md

 The idea for our app is to design our own Kirigami Addons gallery, showcasing multiple components, one per page.
 The main page will contain a simple list of buttons in a [ColumnLayout](https://doc.qt.io/qt-6/qml-qtquick-layouts-columnlayout.html), each opening a separate page.

-Initially, our `contents/ui/main.qml` should look like this:
+Initially, our `Main.qml` should look like this:

 {{< readfile file="First.qml" highlight="qml" >}}